bobbyromeo/mypihc/README.md

     ii) Configure your cameras in the appropriate sections [camera1], [camera2]

     iii) Enable the camera module "use_camera_module=" in section [config].
-Switches q, r handle the recording for the cameras
+Switches q, r handle the recording for the cameras and enable "enable=" for each to display switch on interface.

     iv) Configure a save directory in the [config] section, "save_to_dir="